 - signs and symbols for traffic management, etc. – eg. symbols of TNCs characterize the skyline of most major cities.
 Typical symbols are M for MacDonald’s, Coca-Cola, Sony, Philips, HSBC, Barclays, etc

-Factors responsible for the homogenization of landscape
+Factors responsible for the homogenization of the landscape

-- Improvements in transport infrastructure: It has facilitated migration between cities, thereby enabling the sharing of ideas between cultures.
+- Improvements in transport infrastructure: It has facilitated migration between cities, enabling the sharing of ideas between cultures.

 - Increase in international migration and the spread of ideas and cultures.
 Mexicans migrating to California build restaurants in the Mexican style.
 Indonesians and Lebanese in Ghana introduce shisha lounges and other cultural businesses locally.